 Oncology nurses provide care for patients who either have cancer or are at risk of developing it.
 For cancer patients who are critically and chronically ill, these types of nurses monitor their physical conditions and symptoms, create management strategies and prescribe medication, and administer treatments such as chemotherapy.
-For patients at risk of developing cancer, they provide counseling services in cancer prevention, screening and detection.
-Advanced practice oncology nurses not only serve patients as caregivers but educators, consultants and researchers.
+For patients at risk of developing cancer, they provide counseling services in cancer prevention, screening, and detection.
+Advanced practice oncology nurses not only serve patients as caregivers, but also as educators, consultants, and researchers.

 Annual Salary Range